Why join the Michigan Medicine Medical Procedures Unit as an Endoscopy Technician?

 - Handle and manage procedure accessory equipment, including control of the handle end of endoscopic biopsy forceps, polyp snares, endoscopic clips, and retrieval nets/graspers.

-- Expected to know the set up for numerous technical procedure and related equipment and accessories, including band ligation, liver biopsy, percutaneous gastroscopy tube placement, and other less common procedures.
+- Train and become familiar with the set up for numerous technical procedure and related equipment and accessories, including band ligation, liver biopsy, percutaneous gastroscopy tube placement, and other less common procedures.
 Becoming proficient with these skill sets often takes a full year.

 - Ability to work well in a team setting.